Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-7/_posts/2001-08-01-all-together.md

 #### toString

-The first of these we may want to write is the method to display the parameters of the Person. toString is the most common method in any language.
-You can find this method in most Object-Oriented programming languages.
+The first of these we may want to write is the function to display the parameters of the Person. toString is the most common function in any language.
+You can find this function in most Object-Oriented programming languages.

-In this method, we need to access the Person's eyeColor, hairColor, speed, and distance properties and returned as a string.
+In this function, we need to access the Person's eyeColor, hairColor, speed, and distance properties and returned as a string.

 ```js
 toString() {